microsoft/fluentui/packages/react-components/react-card/src/stories/CardHeader/CardHeaderDescription.md

-The CardHeader component used inside of a Card to represent a Fluent UI compliant card header.
+The CardHeader component, used inside of a Card, represents a Fluent UI compliant card header.

 <!-- Don't allow prettier to collapse code block into single line -->
 <!-- prettier-ignore -->